Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Methods

 \subsection{Morphology-independent analysis}

-We use \bayeswave~\cite{Cornish:2014kda, Littenberg:2014oda, Cornish:2020dwh} to perform a morphology-independent analysis that does not impose that the signal be consistent with GR dynamics. \bayeswave models the data through a sum of sine-Gaussian wavelets~\cite{morlet}, requiring only that the signal be coherent across the detector network, travel at the speed of light, contain only tensor polarizations in an elliptical configuration, and do not disperse while traveling between the detectors.
+We use \bayeswave~\cite{Cornish:2014kda, Littenberg:2014oda, Cornish:2020dwh} to perform a morphology-independent analysis that does not impose that the signal be consistent with GR dynamics. \bayeswave models the data through a sum of sine-Gaussian wavelets~\cite{morlet}, requiring only that the signal be coherent across the detector network, travel at the speed of light between detectors, contain only tensor polarizations in an elliptical configuration, and do not disperse while traveling between the detectors.
 These assumptions are satisfied by our simulated data.
-Indeed, in dCS, GWs travel at the speed of light and contain only tensor polarizations~\cite{Alexander:2009tp}.
+Indeed, in dCS, GWs travel at the speed of light between detectors and contain only tensor polarizations~\cite{Alexander:2009tp}.
 Moreover, the numerical relativity simulation we use in thus study (cf. Sec.~\ref{sec:simulation_parameters}) does not exhibit spin-precession that could break the elliptical polarization assumption.
 Besides these, \bayeswave makes no further assumption about the time-frequency content of the signal being consistent with GR.

 Details about the wavelet model and the sampler implementation, settings, and priors are provided in~\cite{Cornish:2014kda, Littenberg:2014oda,Cornish:2020dwh,Wijngaarden:2022sah}.
 Here we specifically use the ``signal model" with a fixed PSD, and sample the multi-dimensional posterior for the number of the sine-Gaussian wavelets, their parameters, and the signal extrinsic parameters using a collection of (Reversible Jump) Markov Chain Monte Carlo~\cite{10.1093/biomet/82.4.711} samplers.
 Under the default configuration and priors, \bayeswave is more sensitive to BBH signals and times close to merger, where the GW amplitude peaks~\cite{Littenberg:2015kpb,2016PhRvD..93b2002K,Ghonge:2020suv}.